34. In Love With Spring: My Novel Online

 “What?
 Yeah.”
 She checked her watch and determined she’d have just enough time to take a shower before Michael came over.
 “Let’s go back.”

-They headed back to her dorm in silence.
-Eventually he offered gallantly, “You want to talk about Hesse?
+“You want to talk about Hesse?
 I’ll listen.”

 “Looks like a bummer,” Nathaniel said, watching her face.